 A rechargeable 12 volt lead acid battery is required.
 You may be able to find a used car battery in good condition.
-If you buy a new battery then I recommend a sealed lead acid battery with a capacity of at least 7 amp hours and a standby voltage of at least 13.5 volts.
+If you buy a new battery then I recommend a sealed lead acid battery with a capacity of at least 7 amp hours.